Vyom121/Demo/README.md

 HERE I have created a website for dental clinic appoinment booking named as "Better Dental" by this people can book their appointment just with a click and customer can get all information reagarding maintaince of their oral health from chat bot even these services are being offered at such minimal price.
-I have only created front - end using HTML,CSS,JavaScript Link of  My Website https://white-wave-01e3f6010.1.azurestaticapps.net/
+I have only created front - end using HTML,CSS,JavaScript

+Azure Service used
+Static Web app Service - To deploy the webapage on the cloud The QnA Maker service of Azure Cognitive Service for Language : To create that chat bot to answer customer question

+Link of  My Website
+https://white-wave-01e3f6010.1.azurestaticapps.net/